-Stuart has been the administrator for the EUSPR since January 2012.
-His work includes facilitating meetings of the EUSPR Board, assisting the Society’s Secretary to manage membership applications and renewals, maintaining the website and distributing relevant information to members on request.
-In addition Stuart assists the Chair of the Conference Technical Committee and the President of the Society to organise the annual conference and members’ meeting.
+Joella has been the administrator for the EUSPR since May 2018.
+Her work includes facilitating meetings of the EUSPR Board, assisting the Society’s Secretary to manage membership applications and renewals, maintaining the website and distributing relevant information to members on request.
+In addition, Joella assists the Chair of the Conference Technical Committee and the President of the Society to organise the annual conference and members’ meeting.

 Joella also collaborates with the European Institute of Studies on Prevention (IREFREA) on research projects focused on drug use prevention (see http://www.irefrea.eu for projects and publications).